 Ultimately, this unusual venue stands out as the natural home for the “Eyes of the City”.
 As digital technology increasingly permeates our cities, railway stations are one of the public spaces that are likely to experience the strongest shift.
 For a long time, stations have been places where one could experience urban anonymity at its highest form.
 Already today, they are becoming examples of a built environment that is able to recognize and respond to us in real time.
 In stations as well as in airports, we can already observe what an “Eyes of the City” scenario might look like and start a critical reflection about it.

 In this spirit, a specially-made technological system will permeate the space inside the Futian high-speed station.
 Visitors will be facially scanned upon accessing the exhibition through the two info points designed by MVRDV on opposite ends of the venue.
 The system will work in a transparent manner and camera locations will be highlighted throughout the space.
-Visitors who wish to opt out will wear a special mark on their face to bypass sensors and remain anonymous, signaling their stance to others.
+Visitors who wish to opt out will wear a special sticker – designed by Benjamin Aranda and Sam Keene of The Cooper Union and their students – to bypass sensors and remain anonymous, signaling their stance to others.

 Privacy & Cookies Policy